AdmiralArutoto/kitchenPal/README.md

 | `RECIPES_OPENAI_BASE_URL` | `https://api.openai.com/v1` | Override for compatible OpenAI endpoints |
 | `RECIPES_OPENAI_API_KEY` | *(empty)* | Optional fallback when the `X-OpenAI-Key` header is missing |

-> 💡 The OpenAI key is *never* stored server-side.
+> NOTE: The OpenAI key is *never* stored server-side.
 The frontend asks for it and sends it as the `X-OpenAI-Key` header per request.

 ## API Overview